 When you consider the tire identification number, you will notice 7 different pieces of information regarding size tire.
 The tire size meanings go as such:

-- The tire's aspect ratio is the combination of car sizes and the two-digit aspect ratio.
+The tire’s aspect ratio is the combination of car sizes and the two-digit aspect ratio.
+The tire's aspect ratio is the ratio of the tire's height (sidewall) to its width, and this ratio determines the tire's profile and affects handling and ride comfort.
 Typically, lower aspect ratio tires have low profile or tire sidewall.
 This refers to the measurement from wheel rim to top of the tread.
-For example, if the aspect ratio is 65, the tire's sidewall is 65% as high as the tire's width.
+For example, if the aspect ratio is 65, the tire’s sidewall is 65% as high as the tire’s width.
 Tire makers calculate the lower or higher aspect ratio tires in inches.
+The tire's cross section is used to determine the sidewall height and overall tire profile.

-- The construction type.
-The industry standard is radial construction.
+The construction type.
+The construction type is indicated by a letter, such as 'R' for radial, which is the most common type.
+This letter shows the internal construction maintaining the tire's structure.
+The tire's construction refers to how the tire’s internal ply cords are arranged.
 Radial tires have better road grip, ride comfort, durability, and gas mileage.
-The tire's internal ply cords visible in the tire's cross section are perpendicular to the direction of travel.
-Another construction type is bias constructed tires, or plies that are crisscrossed and not perpendicular to the direction.
+The tire’s internal ply cords visible in the tire’s cross section are perpendicular to the direction of travel.
+Another construction type is bias constructed tires, also known as cross ply tires, where the plies are crisscrossed and not perpendicular to the direction.
+Cross ply tires are commonly used in motorcycles and trailers.

 Passenger vehicles, light trucks tires and other vehicles can have tire size charts expressed in P metric or euro metric tires.
 P metric is the standard established by the tire and rim association for a passenger car.